Exploration-Lab/Label-Studio-Annotator-Control/README.md

+# Label-Studio-Annotator-Control

 ## What is Label Studio?

-Label Studio is an open source data labeling tool.
-It lets you label data types like audio, text, images, videos, and time series with a simple and straightforward UI and export to various model formats.
-It can be used to prepare raw data or improve existing training data to get more accurate ML models.
+When we are working in NLP related projects where labeling of data is needed to feed the models, we need the help of annotation to label most of the data.
+For annotation tasks we have various tools in the market and the choice for users depends upon what sort of thing they want to label.
+We went with a multifunction open-source, data-labeling software named Label-Studio.

 ### Please Check our [BLOG](https://exploration-lab.github.io/Label-Studio-Annotator-Control/) for more details regarding the PROJECT.
 If you face any issues, contact the contributors
 BLOG Link: [https://exploration-lab.github.io/Label-Studio-Annotator-Control/](https://exploration-lab.github.io/Label-Studio-Annotator-Control/)